 Australia has about 2,000 species of spider, but most are relatively harmless to humans.

 Venomous spiders in Australia include funnel-web, mouse, redback and white-tailed spiders.

 Since the introduction of antivenom, there have been no recorded deaths in Australia from a confirmed spider bite.

 Spider bites and venom

 Sometimes, a spider that feels frightened or threatened by a human may bite.
 In most cases, spider fangs are not strong enough to break the skin.
-If the fangs do break the skin, the venom usually has no effect on the human body.
-The pain of most spider bites can be managed with an icepack.
+If the fangs do break the skin, the venom usually has no effect on your body.

-Antivenoms are available for the treatment of red-back and funnel-web spider bites.
+Antivenoms are available for the treatment of redback and funnel-web spider bites.

 Symptoms of spider bites